 Compensation: Room and $300/monthly stipend.
 Studio space if available.

-Internship Description: Byrdcliffe Colony Interns work closely with the Art Colony Manager to manage the smooth flow of the artist-in-residence program.
+Internship Description: Byrdcliffe Colony Interns work closely with the AiR Manager and/or Ceramics Director to manage the smooth flow of the Artists-in-Residence program.
 Interns help prepare rooms and studios for incoming artists; coordinate work-shares, open studios and other AiR-related activities; run errands and go on shopping trips; and ensure that each artist has access to the resources needed for their individual projects.
 Interns may help with marketing and AiR social media pages.
 Additionally, colony interns assist in the maintenance and preparation of other colony spaces for events, tours, exhibitions and rentals, including White Pines and the Byrdcliffe Barn.

 Qualifications: Current students and recent graduates of programs in art, design, music, literature, art history, arts management, curatorial studies and other related fields are invited to apply.
 Successful applicants will show enthusiasm, a positive attitude and ability to thrive in a communal living environment.
 Applicants must have a car.